Answering a Lawsuit

 About Conciliation Court

-If the amount involved is less than the $10,000 currently allowed in conciliation court, a creditor may file claim in conciliation court, which is sometimes referred to as small claims court.
-Effective August 1, 2014, the maximum judgment amount increases to $15,000.
+If the amount involved is less than the $15,000 currently allowed in conciliation court, which is sometimes referred to as small-claims court, a creditor may file claim in conciliation court.
 The general purpose of conciliation court is to help parties recover relatively small sums of money without having to hire a lawyer.
-Once the Plaintiff files a claim, a hearing is scheduled and the court administrator's office will mail notices to the Plaintiff and Defendant indicating the date and time of the hearing.
-If the claim exceeds $2,500, then the Plaintiff must serve the summons upon the defendant via certified mail.
+Once the Plaintiff files a claim, a hearing is scheduled, and the court administrator’s office will mail notices to the Plaintiff and Defendant indicating the date and time of the hearing.
+If the claim exceeds $2,500, the Plaintiff must then serve the summons upon the Defendant by certified mail.
 If you are served with a conciliation court lawsuit, you are required to attend the hearing to avoid a default judgment.
 For more information, you may wish to review the brochure prepared by this Office entitled Conciliation Court: A User's Guide to Small Claims Court, which outlines the conciliation court process.

 Hiring an Attorney